-The SNDT WU Pune Branch Library is a source of good collection of books and materials for the various courses offered at the Pune Campus.
-Library has a huge collection of Text books, Reference books and others books with foreign, peer-reviewed journals and bound volumes of journals.
-The reading room is well furnished to accommodate 150 students at a time and provides conductive environment for study.
-A visitor record is maintained for students and faculty members, New Arrivals of books and journals are displayed on rack.
-The library has under closed circuit television (CCTV) surveillance Cameras.
+The SNDT WU Pune Branch Library is a source of good collection of books and materials for the various courses offered at the Pune Campus.Library has a huge collection of Text books, Reference books and others books with foreign, peer-reviewed journals and bound volumes of journals.
+The reading room is well furnished to accommodate 150 students .A visitor record is maintained for students and faculty members, New Arrivals of books and journals are displayed on rack.Closed circuit television (CCTV) surveillance Cameras.
 Library software has been used to develop a database for the library's own collection.
 In addition to barcode-based issue-and-return processes, the central library offers an online public access catalog (OPAC).
 In order to search for books, faculty members and students can use the OPAC.
 Students and faculty members have access to more than 3135000+ e-books and 6000+ e-journals through the library as a member of the N-list consortia of information library networks (INFLIBNET).
 The facility includes an Internet connection and a reprographic system.
 In the library, there are a number of CDs, DVDs, CD-ROM databases, a barcode scanner, a printer, as well as an audio-video unit with a connection to Tata Sky.
-Students and faculty can access the online public access catalog (OPAC) that contains all the active book collection in the library software database.
+Online public access catalog (OPAC) contains all the active book collection in the library software database.
 The library software has been updated to enable the issue and return of books.

-File Description Documents

-Upload any additional information View File

-Paste link for Additional Information https://sndt.ac.in/index.php/library

-4.2.2 - The institution has subscription for the following e-resources e-journals e-ShodhSindhu Shodhganga Membership ebooks Databases Remote access toeresources

-A. Any 4 or more of the above
+File Description Documents Upload any additional information View File Paste link for Additional Information https:// /sndt.ac.in/index.php/library 4.2.2 - The institution has subscription for the following e-resources e-journals e- ShodhSindhu Shodhganga Membership e- books Databases Remote access toe- resources A. Any 4 or more of the above